istio/istio.io/content/en/docs/tasks/security/authz-http/index.md

 authorizationpolicy.security.istio.io/bookinfo-viewer created
 {{< /text >}}

-Now if you point your browser at Bookinfo's `productpage` (`http://$GATEWAY_URL/productpage`).
+Point your browser at Bookinfo's `productpage` (`http://$GATEWAY_URL/productpage`).
 You should see the "Bookinfo Sample" page, with the "Book Details" section in the lower left part and the "Book Reviews" section in the lower right part.

+**Congratulations!** You successfully deployed applied a namespace-level authorization policy to enforce access control for the requests.

 ### Clean up namespace-level access control

-Disable the configured access control with the following command before continuing:
+Remove the authorization policy with the following command before continuing:

 {{< text bash >}}
 $ kubectl delete authorizationpolicy.security.istio.io/bookinfo-viewer